The answers you need, conveniently from your couch.

 Sometimes, but not often.

-We use large-language AI models to consult ideas and help expand on our horizons.
+We mostly use AI consult ideas and help expand on our horizons.
 They're great to help think through as many options as possible.

 We don't use AI as a tool to generate floorplans or designs.
 We're watching this technology as it develops, but it's not there yet.